 The Valley of Jehoshaphat

 I delayed in posting this article since I had to get pictures from my son, Eric.
 Besides being cold on this day, it began to rain.
-I tried out my Big 5 rain poncho- one size fits all and it worked, but now I was really covered, backpack and all – not really conducive for picture taking.
-Here we go!
+I tried out my Big 5 rain poncho- one size fits all and it worked, but now I was really covered, backpack and all – not really conducive for picture taking, but here we go!

 Joel 3:2 NKJV” I will also gather all nations, and bring them down to the Valley of Jehoshaphat; And I will enter into judgement with them there On account of My people, My heritage Israel, Whom they have scattered among the nations; They have also divided up My land.. “

 The Valley of Jehoshaphat or the Kidron Valley as it is known today runs north and south and separates the Mount of Olives on the east and the Old City of Jerusalem on the west.
-(Refer to Mount of Olives blog)
+(Refer to Mount of Olives article)

 The Valley also runs all the way to the Dead Sea and is approximately 20 miles long altogether.
 The area we visited is directly below the “Olives” patio area where we first gathered after exiting the bus.